-Multiple mobile applications were developed for content consumption.
+Multiple mobile applications are developed for content consumption.
 They vary in the used frameworks and target platforms, for example Java[8] and React Native[9], etc. The one written in React Native is currently available on AppStore[10] and GooglePlay[11] under the name "Stezkami vědy"[12].
 It was developed as a Bachelor Thesis by Šimon Maňour[13].
+The figure 1.4 shows a few screen examples available in the app description on mentioned stores.